Published 3/4/18. Updated 3/4/21.

 3. They’ve been hurt by the church

 The Christian church is full of humans that are still capable of sinning.
-It is therefore capable of acting unwisely towards the outside world, and to its own members, in the process turning people off who were looking for an excuse to dismiss Christianity.
+As a body of believers, the actions made by representatives or “the church” are therefore capable of acting unwisely towards the outside world, and to its own members, in the process turning people off who were looking for an excuse to dismiss Christianity.

 They are in no way representative of the message of Christ.
-Not even for a second.
 Yet, to someone who has never read the Bible or interacted with a true follower of Christ, they might actually believe that is how Christians think and behave.
 Satan is probably winded from all the victory laps he has run while seeing what they have done to Christ’s flawless name.